RudoiDmytro/Github_Kanban/README.md

 VITE_BEARER=YOUR_API_TOKEN_HERE

-### Removing Headers (Optional)
+### Adding Headers (Optional)

-While these headers are included for enhanced security and to avoid rate limiting, you have the option to remove them if you prefer.
+While these headers are included for enhanced security and to avoid rate limiting, you have the option to add them if you prefer.
 Here's how:

 1.  **Locate the Axios Requests:** Find the code in `useIssues.ts` where the Axios requests are made to the GitHub API.
-2.  **Remove or Comment Out Headers:** You can either completely remove the `headers` object or comment it out.
+2.  **Comment Out Headers:** You can either completely remove the `headers` object or comment it out.
-3.  **Test Your Application:** After removing or commenting out the headers, thoroughly test your application to ensure it's still functioning correctly and that you're not encountering rate limit issues.
+3.  **Test Your Application:** After commenting out the headers, thoroughly test your application to ensure it's still functioning correctly and that you're not encountering rate limit issues.

 ## Running Tests